zephyrproject-rtos/zephyr/doc/guides/emulator/index.rst

 Here are some examples present in Zephyr:

 #.
-Bosche BMI160 sensor driver connected via both I2C and SPI to an emulator:
+Bosch BMI160 sensor driver connected via both I2C and SPI to an emulator:

    .. zephyr-app-commands::
       :app: tests/drivers/sensor/accel/